 Projects have involved clients from County and Local governments agencies; private industry; real estate developers; and single family home owners.

 Ms. Gloshinski also works with the Land Conservancy of New Jersey where she utilizes her land use background and assists the Land Trust as well as several towns in preserving open space and farmland.
 This work involves grant submissions to NJDEP Green Acres Program, as well as County Open Space Programs.
 She has prepared Recreation and Open Space Inventories (ROSI’s) for various towns as part of the grant submissions.
 She also works with the State Agricultural Development Committee on farmland preservation projects.
 She has worked with the Highlands Council, obtaining approvals for a Highland Permit 1 for stream restoration and habitat enhancement work, and has helped develop a Critical Habitat and Management Plan for the Borough of Kinnelon.

-Mr. Page has over thirty years of experience as a Project Manager/Biologist that has worked for the natural gas and environmental/engineering consulting industries, as well as for non-profit organizations performing natural resource investigations (wetland delineations and stream assessments); rare, threatened, and endangered species surveys; wetland and stream mitigation/restoration design; permitting; compliance; site/right-of-way (ROW) restoration; and permit closure activities.
+Mr. Page has over thirty-five years of experience as a Project Manager/Biologist that has worked for the natural gas and environmental/engineering consulting industries, as well as for non-profit organizations performing natural resource investigations (wetland delineations and stream assessments); rare, threatened, and endangered species surveys; wetland and stream mitigation/restoration design; permitting; compliance; site/right-of-way (ROW) restoration; and permit closure activities.

 Winter/Spring 2018 Newsletter

 Check out the Winter/Spring 2018 MAC Newsletter for chapter happenings, regional updates and events and SWS news!